gravitystorm/osmf-infra-plans/index.md

 ## Containerisation

-The world has moved to containers, for good reasons, and we should do so to.
+The world has moved to containers, for good reasons, and we should do so too.
 This would allow us to move services seamlessly from machine to machine, either for planned or unexpected outages.
 This would be an incremental project, and some services would need to wait until the storage and shared databases are available.
 But for me, this should be the eventual goal and a key target to aim for.

 # The two or three next steps